CIS registration and verification service

 Under CIS, the contractor who pays you takes tax straight off your labour before the money reaches your bank, and hands it to HMRC on your behalf.

 The deduction only applies to the labour part of your invoice.
 Genuine materials, plant hire and certain other costs are taken out of the figure first, as long as you can evidence them, so your invoices need to separate labour from materials cleanly.
+This is the first thing a CIS accountant checks.

 That money is an advance on your tax bill, not the bill itself.
 The system over-collects from most subcontractors, which is exactly why so many are owed a refund.